Most companies conduct employee engagement surveys because they want to gather the opinions of their staff. The challenge is then…

 The problem is simple and still, many companies are failing to connect with their workforce.

 The Incentive Research Foundation compiled a study on the Cost of Employee Disengagement.
 In 2010, as much as $350 billion is lost annually to low productivity, theft, accidents and employee turnover in the US alone.
+By 2017, Mind the Workplace, a study by Mental Health America estimates businesses lose between $450 and $500 billion a year due to low productivity from disengaged employees.

 Also in 2010, the University of Pennsylvania researchers affirmed Southwest Airlines founder, Herb Kelleher’s idea that corporate results have a direct correlation to workplace morale.
 In the study, the team found that the “Top 100 Best Companies to Work for in America” also had a 3.5% higher than average annual returns.